Dam Safety Alerts

 National Inventory of Dams

-• Significant Hazard Potential dams - No probable loss of human life but can cause economic loss, environmental damage, disruption of lifeline facilities or other impacts.
+• Significant Hazard Potential (SHP) dams - No probable loss of human life but can cause economic loss, environmental damage, disruption of lifeline facilities or other impacts.

 • The dam is equal to or exceeds 25 feet in height and exceeds 15 acre-feet in storage.